Medical

 Barthwal, M., & Singh, S. Early detection of chronic obstructive pulmonary disease in asymptomatic smokers using spirometry.
 Journal of the Association of Physicians of India, 62(3), 2014, 238-242.

-Siltanen, H., Jylha, V., & Paavilainen, E. Family members’ experiences and expectations of self-management counseling while caring or a person with chronic obstructive pulmonary disease: A systematic review protocol.
+Siltanen, H., Jylha, V., & Paavilainen, E. Family members’ experiences and expectations of self-management counseling while caring for a person with chronic obstructive pulmonary disease: A systematic review protocol.
 JBI Database of Systematic Reviews & Implementation Reports, 14(2), 2016, 16-25.

-Work cited
+Work Cited

 Barnett, M. Pulmonary rehabilitation for COPD patients.
 Journal of Community Nursing, 24(6), (2010): 4.